 What Happens When a Tooth Needing a Root Canal in Kingston, PA isn’t treated by a Dentist

-They may come a time when, due to trauma or advanced dental decay, the blood supply and nerves in a tooth (also called the pulp) becomes infected.
+T here may come a time when, due to trauma or advanced dental decay, the blood supply and nerves in a tooth (also called the pulp) becomes infected.
 If this infection or damage becomes too advanced, the only option available to a dentist for saving the tooth may be root canal therapy (more commonly called a root canal).
-Dr. Stephen Lawrence and Dr. Jordan Simon at Lawrence Dental Group in Kingston, PA have been performing successful root canals for years.
-Dr. Lawrence and Dr. Simon will remove the infected pulp, clean and then fill any empty space remaining in the tooth before sealing and capping it.
+Dr. Stephen Lawrence at Lawrence Dental Group in Kingston, PA has been performing successful root canals for years.
+He will remove the infected pulp, clean, and then fill any empty space remaining in the tooth before sealing and capping it.